 When we think of graphic design, it’s advertising, branding, commercials, corporations.
 But one man – the “guerrilla of graphic design” – uses his craft to challenge our perceptions and make us stop, look and think.
 Chaz Maviyane-Davies is designer, filmmaker, educator, activist – provoking through his art and re-envisioning the issues of our times.

-Join him in his public lecture, Creative Defiance: Graphic Design for Social Change – part of Penang Institute’s People Empowerment Programme.
-Come and be inspired by Maviyane-Davies’s work and words as he walks us through the power of design as an enabler of change.
+In his public lecture, Creative Defiance: Graphic Design for Social Change – part of Penang Institute’s People Empowerment Programme – he will walk us through the power of design as an enabler of change.

 Date: December 12, Wednesday